twhl-community/halflife-unified-sdk/docs/entityguide/map-upgrades.md

 used to start the script on `ba_outro`.
 This fixes the script restarting on save load.

+### BaOutroFixGruntsBodyUpgrade

+Adjusts the body values of the Human Grunts in `ba_outro` to match the Half-Life script and to avoid clipping weapons into Freeman.

 ### BaPower2RemoveChapterTitleUpgrade

 Removes the `chaptertitle` key from `worldspawn` in `ba_power2` to remove the redundant chapter title text.